Tourism of Indonesia

-At Km.
-80 on the Batangan – Bekol road there is an old well which has become a legend amongst the surrounding community.
+At Kilometer 80 between the Batangan and Bekol road there is an old well which has become a legend amongst the surrounding community.
 Legend has it that long ago, people from the towns of Banyuwangi, Bali and Balura

 were simultaneously digging wells in their respective cities.
 Whichever well was first to gush forth water meant that the city would become a centre of trade and culture.